Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Many years of research have shown that the power in these bands is an excellent indicator of the state of the brain.
 - E.g. An increase in alpha power is associated with reduced states of attention and an increase in theta power is associated with engagement in a cognitively demanding task.
 ![Figure 3.24](figure3-24.png)
-- Event-related potential (ERP): a tiny signal embedded in an EEG signal that’s triggered by a stimulus/movement.
+- *Event-related potential (ERP)*: a tiny signal embedded in an EEG signal that’s triggered by a stimulus/movement.
 - The amount of blood supplied to the brain varies only a bit when the brain is most active compared to when it’s resting.
 - Since the input of resources remains roughly constant, the brain must distribute it’s resources differently depending on the need.
 - When a brain area is more active, increasing the blood flow to that region provides it with more oxygen and glucose at the expense of other parts of the brain.
 - Review of PET, fMRI, and MRS.
-- Block design experiment: integrating neural activity over a block of time during which a participant performs multiple trials of the same type.
+- *Block design experiment*: integrating neural activity over a block of time during which a participant performs multiple trials of the same type.
-- Event-related design experiment: looking for an event across experimental trials.
+- *Event-related design experiment*: looking for an event across experimental trials.
 ![Figure 3.33](figure3-33.png)
 - Faster learning was associated with faster reduction in the correlation between two brain regions.
 - The reason might be because the movement selection switches from being stimulus-driven to being internally-driven.